mikedowd300/advantage-blackjack/README.md

   * After a second failure attempt, the "Try Again" button should not appear and instead a "Try again later" message should appear.
   * Clicking the "x" in the modal should reset the route guard restriction

+--------------------------------- YOUTUBE VIDEOS -------------------------------------

+                    ++++++++++++++++ HOME PAGE +++++++++++++++

+* NOTE: Demos are Genaralized and Variation Agnostic
+* NOTE: Each specific page will have more specific videos and/or textual explanations

+* OVERALL DEMO
+  * Show the results of a simulation
+    * Explain that it was from series of rounds run again a table
+      * that table had players
+        * players had configurations
+          * Bet Spread
+          * Unit resizing
+          * Wonging
+          * Counting System
+          * Deviation Chart
+        * Players are customizable
+          * customizations can be saves
+      * That table had configurable house rules
+    * Show the replay of the hands
+    * Show ROI and AV in rounds per hour
+  * Show the ROI charts

+* VARIATIONS
+  * Double Up
+  * Spanish 21
+  * Wizard of ODDs
+  * The problema with variations
+    * No basic strategy chart
+    * No deviations
+    * No EV expectations

+* Beyond Simulations
+  * Practice / Play
+  * Speed Practice
+  * Basic Strategy / Deviation Chart Creation
+  * Insurance Analysis
+  * "What if" with the bet spreads
+  * 0 EV point

+                    ++++++++ HOW TO RUN A SIMULATION ++++++++++

+  *** NOTE: The approach is to demo it backwards, expect user to act forwards

+  * Run a simulation
+    * Do not create any thing, just select an existing table, existing conditions, and any number of iterations

+  * Create a table
+    * Select pre-existing users
+    * Select pre-existing conditions
+    * Run a simulation with the table you created
+    * Cover editing or deleting tables
+    * Mention about videos, FAQs ON THE TABLE PAGE that dive deeper
+    * Saving the table

+  * Create several players
+    * Add name, bankroll
+    * Add betspread - choose existing betspread
+    * Add Unit Resizing Strategy - choose existing betspread
+    * Add Counting Strategy - choose existing strategy
+    * Add Wonging Strategy - choose existing strategy
+    * Add Tipping Strateg - choose existing strategy
+    * Create table and add players
+    * Run Simulation
+    * Cover editing and deleting tables
+    * cover what happens to tables that have deleted players
+    * Saving a player

+  * Create Table Conditions
+    * Explain the demo is variation agnostic
+    * Mention special rules, but don't go deep
+    * Make an awesome set of conditions
+    * Create or edit a table to have the conditions
+    * Run a simulation
+    * Cover editing and deleting conditions
+    * Cover what happens when to a table with a set of conditions that have been deleted

+  * Create bet spread strategies
+    * Create or edit a player to have the strategy
+    * Add the player to a table
+    * Run a simulation with that table

+  * Create a Unit Resizing strategy
+    * Create or edit a player to have the strategy
+    * Add the player to a table
+    * Run a simulation with that table

+  * Create a Wonging strategy
+    * Create or edit a player to have the strategy
+    * Add the player to a table
+    * Run a simulation with that table

+  * Create a Tipping strategy
+    * Create or edit a player to have the strategy
+    * Add the player to a table
+    * Run a simulation with that table

+  * Create a Counting strategy similar to Hi-Lo
+    * Play Basic Strategy
+    * Explain creating a deviation chart is an iterative process and to go to the correct page for it
+    * Demo the true count total money wn to come up with a bet spread
+    * Create or edit a player to have the strategy
+    * Add the player to a table
+    * Run a simulation with that table

 --------------------------------- BEYOND MVP -------------------------------------

 * FAQ Page